SalikSayyed/react-native-picker-weekday/README.md

 # WeekDay Picker

-## Super Simple Component for Picking Weekday .
+## Simple Customizable Weekday Picker for react native .

 - _Steps to use_
   - npm i weekday-picker